 - If using an electric mixer: In the bowl of an electric mixer fitted with a paddle attachment, combine flours, finely chopped oats, baking soda, salt, and sugar.
 Lightly fluff the flour mixture with your hands until all of the ingredients are uniformly distributed, about 5 times.
 Add the frozen, diced butter to the flour mixture and mix at low speed until the butter is the size of peas.
 Add the egg and buttermilk to the flour mixture, and mix at low speed until the egg is fully incorporated, about 2 minutes.
 Using your hands, lightly knead the dough in the bowl to incorporate any dry bits leftover at the bottom of the bowl and form a uniform mass.
 The dough will be sticky.
 By hand: In a large bowl, combine flours, finely chopped oats, baking soda, salt, and sugar.
 Lightly fluff the flour mixture with your hands until all of the ingredients are uniformly distributed, about 5 times.
 Add the frozen, diced butter to the flour mixture.
-Pinch the butter into the flour mixture using your fingers or a pastry blender until the butter is the size of peas, about 5 minutes.
+Pinch the butter into the flour mixture using your fingers or a pastry blender (affiliate link) until the butter is the size of peas, about 5 minutes.
 Add the egg and buttermilk to the flour mixture, and use a wooden spoon to mix the dough until the egg is fully incorporated, about 3 minutes.
 Using your hands, lightly knead the dough in the bowl to incorporate any dry bits leftover at the bottom of the bowl and form a uniform mass.
 The dough will be sticky.

 - Dump the dough onto the parchment-lined baking sheet.
 Using your hands, pat the dough into a 6 1/2-inch x 1-inch circle.
 Using a sharp knife, cut the dough into 8 wedges.
 Evenly space the wedges on the baking sheet and sprinkle with demerara sugar.

 - Bake until the top is golden brown, about 13-15 minutes.
-Remove the baking sheet from the oven and transfer the baking sheet to a wire rack and let the scones cool on the baking sheet for 5 minutes before transferring them to the cooling rack to cool completely.
+Remove the baking sheet from the oven and transfer the baking sheet to a wire rack and let the scones cool on the baking sheet for 5 minutes before transferring them to the cooling rack (affiliate link) to cool completely.
 Serve with jam or butter.

 Recipe Adapted from Tracey’s Farmhouse Kitchen Light and Fluffy Scones.